Enrique Priego Oropeza

-Enrique Priego Oropeza (born 13 March 1947) is a Mexican politician of the Institutional Revolutionary Party and a former Governor of Tabasco.
+Enrique Priego Oropeza (born 13 March 1947) is a Mexican politician from the Institutional Revolutionary Party (PRI) and a former governor of Tabasco.

-His arrival to the Government of Tabasco happened after the Electoral Tribunal of the Federal Judiciary annulled the previous election for Governor and reversed PRI majority of Manuel Andrade Díaz, who had won the elections of October 15, 2000.
+His appointment as governor happened after the Electoral Tribunal of the Federal Judiciary annulled the previous election for governor and reversed the majority of Manuel Andrade Díaz of the PRI, who had won the elections of October 15, 2000.

 Born in Jalapa, Tabasco, he graduated from Universidad Juárez Autónoma de Tabasco with a law degree.

-Priego - López Conflict
+Priego–López Conflict

-The cancellation of the elections for Governor took the Government by surprise, which forced the Federal congress to hold an extraordinary session to name someone who had to take the reins from the state as Temporary Governor before the imminent exit of Roberto Madrazo as chief executive, who finished to his term on December 31, 2000.
+The cancellation of the elections for governor took the Government by surprise, which forced the federal congress to hold a special session to name someone who had to take the reins from the state as Temporary Governor before the imminent exit of Roberto Madrazo as chief executive, who finished to his term on December 31, 2000.

 Article 47 of the state constitution says the following: